ukend0464/minesweeper/README.md

 - First-click protection
 - Question mark flags

-## Author

-This project was created by ukend0464, a web developer passionate about creating interactive games using web technologies.
-The author is particularly interested in classic games and making them accessible on modern platforms.

-## About the Author

-ukend0464 is a developer with a passion for:
-- Creating interactive games using web and game engine technologies
-- Reviving classic games with modern implementations
-- Game development using Godot engine
-- Exploring new programming challenges
-- Travel and adventure, with current plans to move to South America

-## Other Projects by the Author

-- **Jupiter Star**: A space exploration game where you navigate the solar system, built with Godot game engine.
-Currently in concept phase.
-- **Adventure**: Planning a significant life change with a move to South America.
-This ongoing personal project represents the author's adventurous spirit and desire to experience new cultures.

 ## License

 This project is open source and available under the MIT License.